VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: Abstract

 \section{Abstract}

-Training stability remains a central challenge in reinforcement learning (RL) for large language models (LLMs).
-Policy staleness, asynchronous training, and mismatches between training and inference engines all cause the behavior policy to diverge from the current policy, risking training collapse.
-Importance sampling provides a principled correction for this distribution shift but suffers from high variance; existing remedies such as token-level clipping and sequence-level normalization lack a unified theoretical foundation.
+Off-policy updates are inevitable in reinforcement learning (RL) for large language models (LLMs) due to rollout staleness from asynchronous training and mismatches between training and inference engines.
+Naive importance sampling gives an unbiased correction but suffers from high variance, which is amplified by unbounded ratios and autoregressive generation.
+Prior remedies either rely on scenario-specific engineering, or trade bias for variance via token-level clipping or sequence-level normalization, yet these approaches remain largely heuristic.
 We propose \textbf{V}ariational s\textbf{E}quence-level \textbf{S}oft \textbf{P}olicy \textbf{O}ptimization (\textbf{VESPO}).
-By incorporating variance reduction into a variational formulation over proposal distributions, VESPO derives a closed-form reshaping kernel that operates directly on sequence-level importance weights without length normalization.
-Experiments on mathematical reasoning benchmarks show that VESPO maintains stable training under staleness ratios up to $64\times$ and fully asynchronous execution, and delivers consistent gains across both dense and Mixture-of-Experts models.
+By explicitly incorporating variance reduction into a variational formulation, we derive a principled closed-form reshaping kernel that operates directly on sequence-level importance weights, avoids token-level approximation and length normalization, and admits an explicit variance bound for the deployed kernel.
+Experiments on math reasoning and code generation show that VESPO maintains stable training under severe off-policy conditions (staleness up to $64\times$) and delivers consistent gains across both dense and Mixture-of-Experts (MoE) models, outperforming recent reshaping baselines under matched setup.
 Code is available at \url{https://github.com/FloyedShen/VESPO}.